The Cougar Classic at the University of Houston

 I prefer the 1st rebuttal to be fully spent attacking your opponents' case instead of using it to circle back around and re-build.
 It makes it less confusing.
 I like clear, offensive voting issues in the final focus.

 I can follow a quick policy round, but warn me beforehand.
 I prefer analytics over cards and/or explaining why one card is better than another with logic or analytics.
 No "Refer to author B to cross apply to author C and D." I won't follow that because I don't have a photographic memory for evidence.
 If you're spreading, make sure to say your taglines very clearly or slow down so I can catch them.
 Provide a clear roadmap before and during each speech.
 If you do not tell me where to flow something, I will absolutely NOT flow it or vote on it.
 I prefer a full document for each speech with each argument typed out.
-I know that's annoying, but it ensures that I can follow your arguments even if they're fast or confusing.
+I know that's annoying, but it ensures that I can follow your arguments even if they're fast or confusing because I have trouble with auditory processing.
 I like out of the box arguments if you have constructed them fully.
 I'd rather listen to something crazy and mentally engaging than the same old thing.
 I understand 90% of policy terms, but it is more convincing to me if you can explain them in your own words and explain how they play into the debate.
 It helps your ethos if I know you know what you're talking about.

 hi! i'm sky.